vlang/v/doc/docs.md

 }
 ```

-In development mode this code will result in an "unused variable" warning.
+In development mode the compiler will warn you that you haven't used the variable (you'll get an "unused variable" warning).
-In production mode (`v -prod foo.v`) it will not compile at all, like in Go.
+In production mode (enabled by passing the `-prod` flag to v – `v -prod foo.v`) it will not compile at all (like in Go).

 ```v
 fn main() {